UN-SPIDER: Technical advisory support

-GIS-based disaster management systems, and disaster-risk reduction.
-TAS efforts range from a simple consultative phone call to the facilitation of technical support, missions, trainings and workshops.
-UN-SPIDER's TAS has three pillars: Technical Advisory Missions, Capacity Building and Facilitation of Emergency Support/Technical Support.
+GIS-based disaster management systems, and disaster risk reduction.
+TAS efforts range from a simple consultative phone call to the facilitation of technical support, missions, training and workshops.
+UN-SPIDER's TAS has three pillars: technical advisory missions, capacity building and facilitation of emergency support/technical support.

-Technical Advisory Missions (TAMs) are an instrument to identify the needs of Member States regarding their capacities to fully take advantage of space-based information.
+Technical advisory missions (TAMs) are instruments to identify the needs of member states regarding their capacities to fully take advantage of space-based information.
 TAMs are officially requested by the respective national government and are conducted by a team of experts.
-The team meets with key disaster management and development authorities in the Government, United Nations organizations, regional and international organizations/initiatives and private entrepreneurs to discuss the topic in depth.
+The team meets with key disaster management and development authorities in the government, United Nations organizations, regional and international organizations/initiatives and private entrepreneurs to discuss the topic in depth.
 It makes recommendations focusing on how to improve the access to and use of space-based information in risk and disaster management.
 Since 2008 various missions have been carried out to countries in Latin America, the Caribbean, Africa, Asia and the Pacific region.